-Delivered by John Dunford
+The Government and Education Charities by John Dunford

-Setting the scene: “Now I want to take you first of all back to 1992 and the creation of Ofsted as an independent, quasi-independent inspectorate outside the Department of Education…
+“Now I want to take you first of all back to 1992 and the creation of Ofsted as an independent, quasi-independent inspectorate outside the Department of Education…

 …What had happened before that, up to 1992, is that the inspectorate had been based within the Department of Education.
 Professionally independent, but within the Department.
 So that the senior Chief Inspector was a Grade 2 civil servant, just below the Permanent Secretary, but who had independent access to the Secretary of State whenever the Senior Chief Inspector wanted it and, critically, whenever there were any policy discussions taking place in the Department of Education, the DES as it then was.